visschersm/100-days-of-code/log_v3.md

+### Day 35: July 6 & 7, 2021
+**Progress**:
+The last two days I have been sick so I did spend only some time on pluralsight.
+Tomorrow I will continue the challenge again.

 ### Day 35: July 5, 2021
 **Today's Progress**:
 Worked some more on the ContextManager.
 Finishing the suggestions made in the pull request.